nesdoug/Wav2Env/Readme.txt

 It only outputs max 64 envelope values.
 That is 1.067 seconds, NTSC
 That is 1.28 seconds, PAL
-If you need more than than, you will have to split the WAV into 1 second chunks and process each one separately.
+If you need more than that, you will have to split the WAV into 1 second chunks and process each one separately.